 Don’t worry if you don’t have the warm and cozy clothes to head out on your snowmobile adventure because you’ll be suited up in snowmobile suits, boots, gloves, and helmets (available free of charge if needed)

-If you’re looking for a snowy adventure to test your ability to handle the snow, why not try some snow camping.
-Wenatchee State Park is a great place to try it.
-You can drive right to where you want to camp, and there are heated restrooms with showers nearby!
+If you’re looking for a snowy adventure to test your ability to handle the snow, why not try some snow camping at Wenatchee State Park.

 Stevens Pass is a unique experience because you can ski or ride under the stars at night skiing when the sun goes down.
 Suppose you’re looking for something fun to do with your evening.
-In that case, I highly recommend an evening of skiing followed by Hot Toddie at Steven’s pass lodge.
+In that case, I highly recommend an evening of skiing followed by Hot Toddie at Steven’s pass lodge or maybe even enjoy overnight camping at the resort.

 For those who don’t want to drive to the mountain, you can book a shuttle that takes you from downtown Leavenworth up to Stevens pass.
 For more information, click here.